David Vorp: Research

-After receiving his PhD in 1992, Vorp joined the University of Pittsburgh School of Medicine, Department of Surgery, as Research Assistant Professor, and later promoted to Assistant Professor in 1997, Associate Professor with tenure in 2003, and full Professor in 2008.
-In 1996 he was appointed as one of the core faculty of the Swanson School’s new Department of Bioengineering, and in 2011 moved his primary faculty appointment to that Department, keeping secondary appointments in the School of Medicine.
-In 2012 he became Associate Dean for Research for the Swanson School.
+After receiving his PhD in 1992, Vorp joined the University of Pittsburgh School of Medicine, Department of Surgery, as research assistant professor, and later promoted to assistant professor in 1997, associate professor with tenure in 2003, and full professor in 2008.
+In 1996 he was appointed as one of the core faculty of the Swanson School's new Department of Bioengineering, and in 2011 moved his primary faculty appointment to that department, keeping secondary appointments in the School of Medicine.
+In 2012 he became associate dean for research for the Swanson School.

-He is the Principal Investigator of the Vascular Bioengineering Laboratory, located at the University of Pittsburgh Center for Bioengineering in the Pittsburgh Technology Center.
+He is the principal investigator of the Vascular Bioengineering Laboratory, located at the University of Pittsburgh Center for Bioengineering in the Pittsburgh Technology Center.

 Awards and honors

 Vorp was elected as a Fellow of the American Heart Association in 2018, American Society of Mechanical Engineers in 2010, Biomedical Engineering Society in 2008, and the American Institute for Medical & Biological Engineers in 2005.

 In 2011 he received the Van C. Mow Medal from ASME, which recognizes “demonstrated meritorious contributions to the field of bioengineering through research, education, professional development, leadership in the development of the profession, mentorship to young bioengineers, and with service to the bioengineering community.”

 In 2012, he became the first non-MD President of the International Society for Applied Cardiovascular Biology and was re-elected for a second term in 2014.
-His other executive roles include ASME Bioengineering Division Chair from 2013-2014, two terms on the BMES Board of Directors, and two terms as BMES Secretary.
+His other executive roles include ASME Bioengineering Division Chair from 2013 to 2014, two terms on the BMES Board of Directors, and two terms as BMES Secretary.